junghs1040/2021_AI_Robot_Hackathon/README.md

 ## 1. Project Introduction
 Serving robots that are currently applied to most restaurants are half-automatic.
-When serving, the robot brings the bowl to the side of the table, but the customer has to move the bowl to the table by himself.
+When serving, the robot brings the dishes to the side of the table, and the customer has to move the dishes to the table by himself. or restaurant staff came to serve the dishes from robot to table.
-The biggest problem is that you absolutely need staff to pick up the bowls.
+The biggest problem is that you absolutely need staff to clean up the table.
-So, restaurant operators who currently use serving robots on the market require additional staff even if they have robots.
+So, restaurant operators who currently use serving robots nowdays require additional staff even if they have robots.

 #### These problems can be solved with Fully-Automatic Serving Robot.
 ## 2. Features